 are given for birthdays for Children and senior citizens.
 Normally 100-200 Yuan.
 For your parents-in-law, few thousands, ideally 2,000 or 5,000 or 10,000 Yuan.
 The cash will probably be given back to your Chinese partner, but the parents will feel a great deal of respect for you and a lot of face.
 Write your name and wishes over the red packet, even in English is fine.
 Online Red Packets are becoming popular, I normally send an online Red Packet to my wife and my mother-in-law and that make them quite happy.

 These are great for in-laws or in-laws-to-be as Chinese are very health-conscious and love all sorts of traditional medicines and remedies.
 Recently there have been many health scams about Vitamins and Supplements products, so make sure to have a knowledgeable person to pick the right brand if you go with local brands.

 American ginseng, herbal teas or a good-quality multivitamin.

 Packed full of delicious and exotic fruits, baskets are the go-to gift of choice if you have no idea what to give or if you’ve never met someone before.
-If your hometown is known for a special food, buy several to take along as gifts.
-Avoid food gifts at dinner parties or others events where meals are served.
+If your hometown is known for special food, buy several to take along as gifts.
+Avoid food gifts at dinner parties or other events where meals are served.
 Packs of nuts and seeds are common gifts in China,

-Fragrances are becoming popular, lotions and body sprays from good brands are quite appreciated.
+Fragrances are becoming popular, and lotions and body sprays from good brands are quite appreciated.
 However, avoid giving hygiene products otherwise the receipt will think that you doubt their hygiene.